-Laser Technician Schools & Certification in New York
+Laser Training Schools in New York

+New York is one of the most stylish and fashionable states in the country, making it a great place to start your beauty career.
+Since New York has such a large cosmetology industry, you may see trends pop up here before they take hold in the rest of the country.
 What does this mean for you?
 It means that if you want to become a laser technician, New York laser training schools could be an ideal choice.
 With hands-on training and a theoretical understanding of laser hair removal, you may help clients significantly reduce or stop the growth of unwanted body hair.

-Before you begin your laser training, its important to look into the laws and standards of the state you live in.
+Before you begin your laser training, it's important to look into the laws and standards of the state you live in.
 The use of lasers for hair removal is somewhat controversial in the medical community, so requirements vary from state to state.
 However, New York is extremely lenient in its standards for laser hair removal.
 In fact, laser hair removal is not addressed at all in New York legislation.
 This means that, as a non-medical professional, you can own your own laser business and utilize the laser yourself without the supervision of a medical director or physician.

 Since New York allows for so much independence in this field, it is even more important to get the best training you can.